fredzannarbor/Codexes2Gemini/README.md

 codexes2gemini-ui
 ```

 The script will launch the streamlit web server as above.
-In other words, this is a shortcut.
+In other words, this is a useful shortcut.
+It is the way I usually launch my production script.

 ## References